 Ground clearance should be considered.
 If you’re working to pull trees or carrying out similar chores in heavily wooded areas, you’ll struggle.
 It’s simply not designed for rugged terrain.
 Even unassuming sticks can punch up into the transmission fan and cause damage.
 The BX is low to the ground – on purpose.
 It’s limiting in what you can fit on the three-point hitch due to its smaller size.
 But the low-riding BX is great for sloped property, as you work efficiently and safely.

-Check out Bobby Ford’s Kubota sub-compact tractors in Houston.
+Check out Bobby Ford’s Kubota sub-compact tractors in the Greater Houston Area.

 Kubota B Series: The Compact Tractor

 And now for the next option in our Kubota BX vs. B Series overview: the B Series.
 Here, you’ll meet with a three-range transmission with low, medium, and high controls.
 You’ll discover a good tractor weight that allows for ideal traction.
 It’s four-wheel drive and geared much lower.
 With it, you can pull logs and work well in those wooded areas.
 You can physically handle larger loads.
 The B Series does big tractor work.

 The B Series provides more capacity and bigger buckets.
 Overall, it’s just designed for more functionality.
 And you can complete your chores quickly as well.
 If you have a higher capacity, that’s a given.
 It’s not that you can’t accomplish a great deal with the BX, but B will help you achieve your tasks in optimal time.